ethanp/ethanp.github.io/source/_posts/2015-07-22-lesson-learnt-about-collaboration.markdown

 and reuse code from, and for some of them, something more cut-and-dry would have been better.

+Plus there's the fact that two minds are better than one.
+He's always questioning my assumptions.
+To the point where he often straight up doesn't believe what I say until I prove it.
+Sometimes he finds flaws in my arguments.
+Sometimes, with my assumptions in hand, he invents better solutions to the problem.
+Sometimes he understands what I did better than me and tells me its advantages and disadvantages and alternatives.

 My new partner's oft-stated goal is to get to a point where he can start contributing to our project without my help, so that our concurrent efforts will speed things along.
 People with a smart, helpful attitude like that have